 Finally, accountability and responsibility.
 No matter what aspect of your life it involves, if you make a mistake it’s important to be accountable for your actions.

 Societe Generale offers a two-year Graduate Programme to final year university students and recent graduates to kick off their career.
 During the two-year programme, an intensive and comprehensive talent management approach will be adopted to develop the candidate’s skills and professional expertise.
 After successful completion of the programme, graduates will be on track for more responsibilities and career opportunities.
 They will be integrated into a specific team within the bank which corresponds the best with their profile.
-Rachel Ramachandran, who joined the programme in 2018 in Hong Kong, shared her experience.
+Derrick Zhou, who joined the programme in 2018 in Hong Kong, shares his experience.